 Many students visit the Research Forests while at UVM.
 Nearly 20 courses from the Rubenstein School and across UVM use the Forests for instruction on topics as diverse as dendrology, forest management, silviculture, wildlife management, snow hydrology, and historic preservation.

 The Research Forests are an important component of these course curricula.
 As many as 200–300 students learn at the Forests each semester as they complete coursework and often gather data for class projects.
 About 20–30 students per semester participate in activities at the Forests as part of internships, clubs, and student-planned events.

 Public Use Guidelines

 The Research Forests are open to the public for non-motorized recreation, including hunting (with the exception of Talcott Woods where hunting is not permitted).
-Please contact us with any questions about use, and find hunting guidelines below.
+Please contact us with any questions about use, and view our hunting guidelines.